-Data Consistency
+1.2 Data Consistency

-TRINDIKit does not exercise good controls over asynchronous modifications to an Information State.
+TRINDIKit does not exercise good controls over asynchronous modifications to IS.
 At one point we had to build artificial delays into our system to work around these limitations.
 The dialogue manager we built for Mia was based on GoDiS, which requires very structured turn-taking.
 In several cases, however, the interactions with the user flowed better if these responses were automatic.
 Processing was sufficiently slow that our GUI's automatic acknowledgement often arrived and was processed before TRINDIKit was finished cleaning up from the previous utterance.
 As a result, it was possible to change the IS twice before the DME could respond to one change, and the system lost track of the dialogue state.
-We feel this is an unacceptable outcome.
-It's also unwise to depend on faster execution to solve the problem; consistency of data has to be assured throughout the design of the system.
+Consistency of data needs to be assured throughout the design of the system.

-Inconsistent Semantics
+1.3 Inconsistent Semantics